genoma/CodekitStrap/README.md

 `$ gulp minify` minify and ugilfy respectively css and javascript.

-`$ gulp build` put relevant files into the dist folder to deploy your work.
+`$ gulp dist` put relevant files into the dist folder to deploy your work.

 ## Contributing